desain/owlbear-emanation/README.md

 -   Auras will display the correct shape for the current grid type and grid measurement type. (e.g when using Chebyshev / Chessboard D&D 5e distance, auras will be square)
 -   Auras will automatically resize after tokens are scaled, so that their boundary is the correct distance away.
 -   Manage any number of auras with any color, opacity, or style.
+-   Create aura presets for commonly used effects.

 ## How to use